aishwaryamishra/robustest_documentation_source/runsettings.rst

 :bolditalic:`a.
 Manual Test session`

   * Click on the 'Manual' icon on the Project Dashboard.
-The device selcetion screen now comes up.
+The device selection screen now comes up.

-  * While on the device selection dialog, clcik on the 'Configure Session' icon on the top right corner.
+  * While on the device selection dialog, click on the 'Configure Session' icon on the top right corner.

   * On the pop window that opens up, you will find a drop down called 'Run Settings'.
 You can select the Manual Run Setting that you would like to use by clicking on it in this drop down.